4bitweb/whmcs-iyzipay-tokenized/README.md

 ## Installation ##

 You can install this module by cloning the repo or downloading the latest release from GitHub.
-See the [releases](https://github.com/4bitweb/whmcs-iyzipay-tokenised/releases) page.
+See the [releases](https://github.com/4bitweb/whmcs-iyzipay-tokenized/releases) page.

 #### Cloning the repo ####
 Clone the repo to whmcs_dir/modules/gateway directory directly.
 Change the directory name to "iyzipay";
 ```
-# mv whmcs-iyzipay-tokenised iyzipay
+# mv whmcs-iyzipay-tokenized iyzipay
 # cd iyzipay
 ```